bburky/ghsa-research/docs/index.md

 # Untracked repository GHSA advisories: Chainguard Wolfi

-TODO: these issues are _not_ specific to Chainguard Wolfi at all, and are mostly a result of some hard to use GitHub APIs not exposing all GHSA data in bulk
+_Note: The issue of missing GHSA CVE data is _not_ specific to Chainguard Wolfi or any other linux distribution.
+This is mostly a result of some hard to use GitHub APIs not exposing all GHSA data in bulk._

 TODO: do this same analysis against packages from other linux distros